apache/samza/docs/learn/tutorials/versioned/run-in-multi-node-yarn.md

 Go back to the original terminal (not the one running the HTTP server):

 {% highlight bash %}
-deploy/samza/bin/run-job.sh --config job.config.loader.factory=org.apache.samza.config.factories.PropertiesConfigLoaderFactory --config job.config.loader.properties.path=$PWD/deploy/samza/config/wikipedia-feed.properties
+deploy/samza/bin/run-job.sh --config job.config.loader.factory=org.apache.samza.config.loaders.PropertiesConfigLoaderFactory --config job.config.loader.properties.path=$PWD/deploy/samza/config/wikipedia-feed.properties
 {% endhighlight %}

 Go to http://yourHostname:8088 and find the wikipedia-feed job.
 Click on the ApplicationMaster link to see that it's running.